PH-man/User-info-marzban-to-discordbot/README.md

 ```bash
 python index.py
 ```
+## how to config

+in config.py file replace your real panel url and discord Channel id in  Specified place

+like LOGIN_URL = "(Replace your url and port with https://)/api/admin/token" only replace your url and port like this LOGIN_URL = "sarab.google.com:443/api/admin/token" and other Parameters
 ## 🔗 Link for contacting with me
 #### if you found a bug or suggestion to improve a code I will be happy to contact with me
 [![portfolio](https://patrolavia.github.io/telegram-badge/chat.png)](https://ph_man.t.me)